Writing About Children

 It’s not fun to be the only one not in pain.

 Because … to me, writing children is not hard.
 In fact, it’s a lot easier than writing adults!* To me, children hold the true wisdom of the world.
 Love, faith, innocence, joy, simplicity … all the good things in life!

-The world spoils them eventually (or rather sin nature?
-Honestly, I’m not sure, but it does happen), but until then …?
+The world spoils them eventually (or rather sin nature, though of course that is a part of children from the moment they’re born, so I’m talking more about innocence vs. not innocence than anything), but until then …?
 Well, I say write about them as much as possible!
 How?
 Well, here are some Dos and Don’ts!

 *this may be because

 I’m extremely immature I have a young heart.